 This listing is under construction – check back regularly for updates.

 Alternative.
+Published by Rip and Marsha Naquin for about five years, beginning in 1981.
 Available at the Center for Louisiana Studies and the Historic New Orleans Collection.

 Ambush Magazine.
 Available online and at the Louisiana Research Collection, Tulane University.